tinne26/etxt/README.md

 ```
 go run github.com/tinne26/etxt/examples/ebiten/words@latest
 ```
+Alternatively, you can go to https://tinne26.github.io/etxt-examples/ and click on the first example for the web version.

 [^2]: You will need Golang >=1.18, and if you have never used Ebitengine before, you may need to [install some dependencies](https://ebitengine.org/en/documents/install.html?os=linux) (typically only on Linux or FreeBSD).